Daniel Hoan: Early years

-Political career
+City attorney (1910–1916)

 Hoan began his political career with his election as city attorney of Milwaukee in 1910.
 He won the election by a plurality of more than 7,300 votes out of about 59,000 votes cast over Democratic and Republican opponents.
 This was the same year Emil Seidel was elected mayor of Milwaukee as the first socialist leader of a major city in the United States.
 Over the next six years, Hoan clamped down on the corruption of public officials.